ewinnington/ewinnington.github.io/input/posts/omarchy-hdmi-audio.md

 # Configuring multi-monitor and choosing HDMI sound output in Omarchy

 I added a vertical monitor to my Omarchy desk.
-I have my BenQ horitontal and have added a Samsung as a vertical screen on the side.
+I have my BenQ horizontal and have added a Samsung as a vertical screen on the side.

 ## Video setup